madelyn-wolf/Risk-Assessment/README.md

-# Open-Source Intelligence & Penetration Testing Project
+# Open-Source Intelligence (OSINT) & Penetration Testing Project

 ## Overview
 This repository contains a comprehensive **Open-Source Intelligence (OSINT) and Penetration Testing assessment** conducted as part of **IFT 475: Security Analysis** at **Arizona State University**.
-The project evaluates the security posture of a simulated enterprise environment by combining public-facing intelligence gathering with hands-on penetration testing in a controlled lab setting.
+The project evaluates the security posture of a real-world organization (CarGurus) by combining publicly available intelligence gathering with hands-on penetration testing in a controlled lab environment.

-The assessment focuses on identifying organizational, technical, and human-centered security risks and provides actionable recommendations to improve overall security resilience.
+The assessment demonstrates how publicly exposed information, outdated systems, and misconfigured services can significantly expand an organization’s attack surface and increase the risk of both external and insider-driven threats.

 ---

+## My Role & Contributions
+I served as a **lead contributor** for this project and was responsible for both **research and documentation ownership** across the majority of the report.
+My contributions included:

+- Compiling and integrating **all team members’ work** into a single cohesive technical report
+- Conducting **independent OSINT research** on the organization
+- Writing the following major sections in full:
+  - Introduction
+  - Scope
+  - Company Profile
+  - Executive Leadership Analysis
+  - Financial Exposure Analysis
+  - Security Recommendations
+  - Conclusion
+- Integrating relevant findings from the penetration testing portion into the recommendations
+- Creating **all three annexes**, including:
+  - References
+  - Acronyms
+  - Supplemental images, screenshots, and tables
+- Ensuring professional structure, consistency, and technical clarity throughout the document

+This work reflects both **technical analysis skills** and **security-focused research, writing, and synthesis abilities**.

+---

 ## Project Scope
-The project covers two primary components:
+The assessment combines two core components:

 ### 1. Open-Source Intelligence (OSINT)
+Publicly available data was collected using techniques such as:
+- Google Hacking (advanced search operators)
-- Company profiling and organizational structure analysis
+- Third-party data broker analysis
-- Executive leadership exposure and data broker risk
+- Corporate and investor disclosures
-- Financial disclosure visibility and search engine indexing risks
-- Social media footprint and reconnaissance opportunities
+- Executive and social media profiling
-- Network footprint analysis using publicly available tools
+- Network footprinting using public tools

+The goal was to understand how an attacker could leverage publicly accessible information to support reconnaissance, social engineering, and targeted attacks.

 ### 2. Penetration Testing (Simulated Environment)
-- Assessment of three simulated servers within the Apporto Modular Cyberlab
-- Network scanning, enumeration, vulnerability identification, and exploitation validation
-- Tools used include:
+Three servers within a controlled lab environment were assessed using industry-standard tools:
 - **Nmap**
 - **Enum4Linux**
 - **Nessus**
 - **Metasploit**
 - **Nikto**

+Testing focused on identifying exposed services, outdated systems, misconfigurations, and exploitable vulnerabilities while remaining non-destructive.

 ---

-## My Role & Contributions
-I was responsible for **leading the group, documentation effort, and compiling all team contributions into a single, cohesive report**.
-My specific responsibilities included:

-- Compiling and organizing all team members’ technical findings into the final document
-- Writing the following major sections:
-  - **Introduction**
-  - **Scope**
-  - **Company Profile**
-  - **Executive Leadership Analysis**
-  - **Financial Exposure Analysis**
-  - **Recommendations**
-  - **Conclusion**
-- Integrating penetration testing findings into the recommendations section
-- Writing and formatting **all three annexes**:
-  - Annex A – References
-  - Annex B – Acronyms
-  - Annex C – Additional Images, Screenshots, and Tables
-- Ensuring consistency in tone, formatting, and technical clarity across the entire report

-This role required strong technical writing skills, attention to detail, and the ability to translate complex security findings into clear, professional documentation.

----

 ## Key Findings
+- **Server 1** demonstrated a strong security posture consistent with a well-hardened Active Directory Domain Controller.
+- **Server 2** presented critical risks, including outdated operating systems, exposed NFS shares, weak access controls, and exploitable vulnerabilities.
+- **Server 3** ran end-of-life software with multiple exposed services, weak cryptographic settings, and outdated web components.

+Across the organization, OSINT findings revealed:
-- Significant exposure of executive personal data through third-party data broker websites
+- Excessive executive personal data exposure
-- Publicly indexed internal financial documents discoverable through advanced search queries
+- Publicly indexed internal financial documents
-- One well-secured Windows Active Directory Domain Controller with strong authentication controls
-- Two severely vulnerable servers running outdated operating systems and end-of-life software
-- Multiple critical vulnerabilities including:
-  - Exposed NFS shares
-  - Weak cryptographic implementations
-  - Unsupported web servers and application frameworks
-  - Misconfigured services increasing attack surface
+- Increased social engineering and insider threat risk

 ---

+## Tools & Technologies Used
+- Kali Linux
+- Nmap
+- Enum4Linux
+- Nessus
+- Metasploit Framework
+- Nikto
+- Google Advanced Search Operators
+- CentralOps
+- Netcraft
+- Shodan

+---

-## Recommendations Summary
+## Skills Demonstrated
-- Remove executive personal data from third-party data brokers
-- Restrict public access to internal financial and HR documents
+- Open-source intelligence (OSINT) analysis
+- Vulnerability assessment & enumeration
-- Implement least-privilege and zero-trust authentication models
+- Risk analysis and security recommendations
-- Upgrade and patch all end-of-life systems immediately
-- Harden exposed services and disable unnecessary ports
-- Enforce strong password policies and multi-factor authentication
+- Technical writing and documentation
+- Research synthesis
+- Security posture evaluation
+- Ethical penetration testing methodology

 ---